Dipping Potter’s Choice Glazes

 Todd Pletcher demonstrates how to mix the dry formulated Potter’s Choice Glazes.

-Potter’s Choices Glazes—Waxing Your Pots and Dipping Glazes
+Potter’s Choice Glazes—Waxing Your Pots and Dipping Glazes

 Todd Pletcher demonstrates how to wax the bottom of your pots and how to properly dip your pieces, using Potter’s Choice Glazes.